 In New Jersey, there are two basic offenses with which a person can be charged, a felony, considered a crime, and a disorderly person’s offense, considered a misdemeanor.
 Although most felonies can be expunged, the more serious ones cannot.
-For instance, homicide and kidnapping are crimes that cannot be expunged.
-Other crimes ineligible for expungement are human trafficking, aggravated sexual assault, terrorism, arson, the selling or manufacturing of child pornography, and the prostitution of children.

 What Is the Process for Expungement?

 First, a petition for expungement must be filed in the superior court where the offense took place.
 Even though a person can file without a lawyer, it is recommended that a lawyer be retained due to the complications of the process.

 Once a petition has been received, the judge will sign an expungement order if the expungement is to move forward.
 Afterward, all paperwork must be mailed to the appropriate agencies, including the police department and court where the offense took place.

 If no law enforcement official objects to the expungement, the judge will most likely grant the expungement without a hearing.
 If there is an objection, a hearing will take place, then the judge may ask the petitioner questions to make a determination for expungement.

 What Are the Requirements for Expungement?